aisc-org/aisc-model-viewer/src/double-angle/calculations.md

 ![2D structural drawing of the connection.](./double-angle.svg)

-The double angle tension member and the gusset plate both conform to A36.
+The double-angle tension member and the gusset plate both conform to A36.
 This information is typically found in the general notes of the structural drawings.

 From AISC *Manual* Table 2-4, the material properties are as follows: